morungos/morungos.github.io/_posts/2025-08-22-super-size-my-brain.md

 </figure>

-And all too easily, ChatGPT and its fellows, the evocative mirrors of our new technological world, can persuade us that this self-image is real.
+And all too easily, ChatGPT and its fellows, the evocative mirrors of our new technological world, persuade us that this self-image is real.
 That we are right, smart, creative, and talented.
 Whether or not this is by design, it
 happens: [psychological mirroring and boundary dissolution were two of the most significant patterns identified by Goudy](https://zenodo.org/records/16879563) in her analysis of maladaptive human-AI relationships (Goudy, 2025).

-And when it does happen, when we start to lose the more accurate self-awareness we learn through interaction with family and friends, from colleagues and strangers, then generative AI -- in its current dominant form as a tool -- is directly harmful to self-actualization.
+And when it does happen, when we start to lose the more genuine self-awareness we learn through interaction with family and friends, colleagues and strangers, then generative AI -- in its current dominant form as a tool -- is directly harmful to self-actualization.